Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Florence Falls, Litchfield National Park

 Florence Falls is one of the most iconic spots in Litchfield National Park, and for good reason.
-The twin waterfalls cascade into a deep, crystal-clear plunge pool, surrounded by lush monsoon forest — a striking contrast to the dry sandstone escarpment above.
+The twin waterfalls cascade into a deep, crystal-clear plunge pool, surrounded by lush monsoon forest.
+It’s a striking contrast to the dry sandstone escarpment above, giving you two completely different landscapes in one location.

 It’s also one of the most visited attractions in the park, drawing over 240,000 visitors each year.
 Despite its popularity, it still feels like a true Top End experience, especially if you arrive early in the morning or later in the afternoon.